-| RYAN KERRISON
+OMNI-WHAT? | RYAN KERRISON

-These words all share the suffix, omni, this is simply a Latin word meaning ‘all’, in this case, it is paired with the word potens meaning, ‘power’.
-Translate for us into English it means, God is all powerful.
-This notion is derived from scripture, in places like: Job 42:2, Matthew 19:26, Jeremiah 32:17, and even Genesis 18:14.
+These words all share the suffix, ‘omni’ – this is simply a Latin word meaning ‘all’, in this case, it is paired with the word ‘potens’ meaning, ‘power’.
+Translated for us into English, it means ‘God is all powerful’.
+This notion is derived from scripture in places like Job 42:2, Matthew 19:26, Jeremiah 32:17, and Genesis 18:14.
 Elaborating further, for this post’s purposes, an additional statement may be made.
-“He is omnipotent, or of invincible and insuperable power.”
-What this does not mean or even leave available for discussion, are things like Logically contradictory actions, for example; questions like, If God is so powerful could he create a stone that is too heavy for even him to lift?
-This is a violation of the first law of logic, and because God has chosen to reveal himself to humanity as a logically coherent being, it follows that the laws of logic are an important aspect of his nature.
-God is showing consistency in his own divine character.
+‘He is omnipotent, or of invincible and insuperable power’.
+What this does not mean or even leave available for discussion are things like logically contradictory actions, for example; questions like, ‘If God is so powerful, could He create a stone that is too heavy for even Him to lift?’
+This is a violation of the first law of logic, and because God has chosen to reveal Himself to humanity as a logically coherent being, it follows that the laws of logic are an important aspect of His nature.
+God is showing consistency in His own divine character.
 This is a strength, rather than a weakness.
-Immoral actions are also something God cannot partake in, in short, it would be a denial of himself, as the supreme moral creator, the morality of humanity, is based upon God and his character, thus God would be altering his own character to behave immorally, which in turn, would cause him to cease to be validly calling himself God.
-These are just a few of what are known as preventers, rather than limitations, see here for further reading.
+Immoral actions are also something God cannot partake in; in short, it would be a denial of Himself, as the supreme moral Creator, the morality of humanity, is based upon God and His character, thus God would be altering His own character to behave immorally, which in turn would cause Him to cease to be validly calling Himself God.
+These are just a few of what are known as preventers, rather than limitations.

-The suffix omni is here once more, joined to the word praesens, meaning always here.
+The suffix ‘omni’ is here once more, joined to the word ‘praesens’, meaning ‘always here’.
 Renowned theologian, philosopher and historian William Lane Craig explains in his Defenders class, in relation to the 139th Psalm, that God is ever present, whether in the heavens or Sheol, (the realm of the dead in ancient Jewish culture), God’s presence is there.
-A common misunderstanding of this attribute, is that it contradicts verses found in Acts 17 and 1 Kings 8:27, speaking of God’s inability to be contained in one space however, the two concepts are not mutually opposed, rather the latter is further clarification of the supremacy and other-worldliness of God.
-Critics of this doctrine, or attribute say it is too similar to the concept of Pantheism, however there are many scholars and theologians who have supplied sufficient rebuttal to this comparison.
-Which you can find below in further reading and study.
+A common misunderstanding of this attribute is that it contradicts verses found in Acts 17 and 1 Kings 8:27, speaking of God’s inability to be contained in one space.
+However, the two concepts are not mutually opposed, rather the latter is further clarification of the supremacy and other-worldliness of God.
+Critics of this doctrine, or attribute say it is too similar to the concept of Pantheism, however there are many scholars and theologians who have supplied sufficient rebuttal to this comparison, which you can find below in further reading and study.

-A.W Pink The Attributes of God
+The Attributes of God by A.W.
+Pink